MateuszWasik/zanna/README.md

-This is a [Zanna](https://zanna.vercel.app/) - after-hours project created for learning purposes.
+This is [Zanna](https://zanna.vercel.app/) - after-hours project created for learning purposes.
 Zanna is a dashboard panel for end user from fintech industry.

 ## Getting Started